supermax-33/superfile-backend/ENDPOINTS.md

 **Error states**
 - `400 Bad Request` if no ids are provided.
+- `403 Forbidden` if the caller lacks access to any requested file.
-- `404 Not Found` when any requested file is missing or not owned by the user.
+- `404 Not Found` when a requested file does not exist.
 - `500 Internal Server Error` if a presigned URL cannot be generated.

 ### `POST /api/v1/files/:id/share`
-Creates a new public share link for a file you own.
+Creates a new public share link for a file when you hold at least the `EDITOR` role in the space.
 The optional expiry must be in the future and notes are trimmed to at most 1024 characters.【F:src/file/dto/create-file-share.dto.ts†L4-L11】

 **Request**
 ```json